caitlinraymond12/caitlinraymond12.github.io/_pages/cooking.md

 **Quick History:**
-Chicken tikki masala is one of the dishes people often assosicate with indian cuisine, but the story of its origin is heavily debated.
+Chicken tikka masala is one of the dishes people often assosicate with indian cuisine, but the story of its origin is heavily debated.
 One widely accepted story of its origin was that it was created by a Bengali chef in Gasglow, Scotland.
-A customer ordered chicken curry, but complained it was too dry, so the chef, Ali Ahmed Aslam, combined the chicken curry with a can of tomato soup, and created the Chicken Tikki Masala dish.
+A customer ordered chicken curry, but complained it was too dry, so the chef, Ali Ahmed Aslam, combined the chicken curry with a can of tomato soup, and created the Chicken Tikka Masala dish.
 However, some others believe it was simply derived from its sister dish, butter chicken, in northen India.

 ## Mushroom Risotto